-Pennsylvania museum’s Rembrandt knockoff turns out to be the real thing
+Museum’s Rembrandt knockoff turns out to be the real thing

-ALLENTOWN, Pa. — Thanks to modern technology and some expert detective work, a nearly 400-year-old painting that had long been attributed to an unknown artist in Rembrandt’s workshop has now been judged to have been a work of the Dutch master himself.
+ALLENTOWN, Pa.
+(AP) — Thanks to modern technology and some expert detective work, a nearly 400-year-old painting that had long been attributed to an unknown artist in Rembrandt’s workshop has now been judged to have been a work of the Dutch master himself.

 For decades, the Allentown Art Museum displayed an oil-on-oak panel painting called “Portrait of a Young Woman” and credited it to “Studio of Rembrandt.”
 Two years ago, the painting was sent to New York University for conservation and cleaning.